 If your MacBook doesn't respond or the pointer doesn't move

 On rare occasions, an application might "freeze" on the screen.
 Mac OS X provides a way to quit a frozen application without restarting your computer.
-Quitting a frozen application might allow you to save your work in other open applications.

 To force an application to quit: